Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Results

-For the Bollywood set, GPT-4 predicted 1632 targets as female and 4361 as male.
+For the Bollywood set, GPT-4 predicted 1541 targets as female and 3949 as male.
 For the Hollywood set, GPT-4 predicted 482 targets as female and 1367 as male.
-Across all combinations (shame vs pride x Bollywood vs. Hollywood in Table \ref{tab:normGenderDistribution}), there are more male targets than females.
-This aligns with Geena Davis Inclusion Quotient (2016) findings that male characters get more screen time and speak more than female characters.
+Across all combinations (shame vs pride x Bollywood vs. Hollywood in Table \ref{tab:normGenderDistribution}), there are more male targets than females in line with the findings of Geena Davis Inclusion Quotient\footnote{\url{https://about.google/intl/ALL_us/main/gender-equality-films/}}.

-Using target gender as predicted by GPT-4 (See Table \ref{tab:normGenderDistribution} for distribution), we computed the gender-wise attribution to emotions "shame" and "pride" using eq. \ref{eq:emotion_genderassociation}.
+We computed the gender-wise attribution to "shame" and "pride" in movie dialogues using eq. \ref{eq:emotion_genderassociation}.
 A positive score indicates a higher association of gender groups with pride, whereas a negative score reflects a higher association with shame.
 A null score indicates no preference.

-Here, $\mathcal{D}_{pride_{g}}$ represents movie dialogues having pride-related word where the target of pride is $g\in\{male, female\}$, $\mathcal{D}_{shame_{g}}$ represents movie dialogues having shame-related word where the target of shame is $g\in\{male, female\}$ and $\mathcal{D}_{g}$ represents total movie dialogues grouped based on gender.
+Here, $\mathcal{D}_{pride_{g}}$ represents movie dialogues having pride-related words where the target of pride is $g\in\{male, female\}$, $\mathcal{D}_{shame_{g}}$ represents movie dialogues having shame-related word where the target of shame is $g\in\{male, female\}$ and $\mathcal{D}_{g}$ represents the number of movie dialogues spoken by $g$.
 As depicted in Fig. \ref{fig:emotionwise_genderassociation}, Hollywood movies are pride-oriented, whereas Bollywood movies are shame-oriented.
-Females are attributed more shame, and the difference (male-female) in the expression of pride and shame is similar (0.16 for Hollywood and 0.18 for Bollywood) irrespective of the movie industry.
+Females are attributed more shame, and the difference (male-female) in the expression of pride and shame is $0.16$ for Hollywood and $0.21$ for Bollywood.